Staging area / 1

 literature: Jacobson, M.Z., A.-K. von Krauland, S.J.
 Coughlin, E. Dukas, A.J.H.
 Nelson, F.C.
 Palmer, and K.R.
 Rasmussen, Low-cost solutions to global warming, air pollution, and energy insecurity for 145 countries, Energy and Environmental Sciences, 15, 3343-3359, doi:10.1039/d2ee00722c, 2022

-title: SWITCH-China: Open Data and Model for the World’s Largest Power Sector
+SWITCH-China: Open Data and Model for the World’s Largest Power Sector

 presenter: Gang He (CUNY-Baruch College)